mjmanley/PredictiveModeling/pm_service_api_spark_learning_system.md

 ## Generating the access token

-Generate an access token using the user and password available from the Service Credentials tab of the IBM Watson Machine Learning service instance.
+Generate an access token using the user and password available from the Service Credentials tab of the {{site.data.keyword.pm_full}} service instance.

 Request example: